tslater2006/PngWatermarker/README.md

 PngWatermarker is a .NET 4.5+ library for the embedding and extraction of invisible watermarks on PNG files.

+It makes use of the lovely pngcs library for decoding/encoding of the PNG files, the library was written by Hernán J. González, which is available here: https://code.google.com/p/pngcs/

 ##Features

   - Embed various watermarks into PNG files